Scholarships and Programs

 APPLY HERE

-- One Statement letter is required (one page or less) indicating your desire and stating your objectives as to how and what benefit to your education and chapter your attendance would be.
+• A statement letter is required (one page or less) indicating your desire and how your attendance would benefit you and your chapter.

 For more information on the UIFI program visit the Association of Fraternal Leadership & Values website.